yxLOL/yxLOL.github.io/_posts/2023-10-09-therapy-notes.md

 Last time my therapist asked me to write down how I felt in conseling.
 Besides feeling sympathetic (with the younger self), it was also a very hard moment to look back.
 I do need to look at it more, since it's also part of me.
 It almost is the root of all the vulnerabilities I have, and while I don't mind exposing it to others, I am always afraid that it will scare them.
 The part of myself that's so suicidal, painful, and depressed.
 The part of me I hated and deemed as useless.

 I now know that it's not useless, and it has been much more than something which brought me pain.
 It opened up the corridor I could accept myself.
 I did make various attempts to accomodate it, but overall I treated it unfairly.
 In reality it did bring me a lot of congruence, a lot of joy, helps me understand myself, brings me friendship and good memories.
 It is the other half of me, the one that conforms to social standards, controlled by my mom and spoiled by me that keeps hurting myself.
-I did need this mask to be functioning, but there has been a lot of side effects, and I can't deal with it anymore.
+I did need this mask to be functioning, but there has been a lot of side effects, and I can't endure them anymore.

 I am finally crying as I wrote this.
 I felt triggered, sad, irritated, and pain.
-I am very glad that I rediscovered these memories, even though this process effectively gave me insomia two days in a row during the midterm week.
+I am also very glad that I rediscovered these memories and feelings, even though this process effectively gave me insomia two days in a row during the midterm week and prevent me from being productive.

+I think they are more important than my midterms, or, honestly, anything else.

 I do plan to call my former friend soon.
 I apologized last semester, but I think I should do it again.

+It will be an apology for her and for myself.

 ---

 Notes:
 Even as I was writing it, I was surpressing part of the emotion I have for the person that led me write this article.
 I did not sleep well, and so the second day I couldn't really focus on anything.
-Last time when I was in a similar state of shock, it was political depression (and anxiety).
+Last time when I was in a similar state of shock, it was political depression (and anxiety since it was my first time pursuing activism that actively).
 I don't know why in particular this is a very anxiety-inducing event, but talking to Aya, it seems that we are in a very similar position.

 Aya said to me and herself to take it slowly.
 My brain can't properly think due to anxiety and exhaustion, so I guess that's what I would say about this for now.